jonny1102/nmap-parse/README.md

 # nmap-parse
 nmap-parse is  a python3 command line nmap XML parser.
 The default use of the tool accepts a list of nmap XML files and/or directories (containing nmap XML files).
 The '-r' flag can be used to recurse all sub-directories in search of additional nmap files.

+## Main Features
+* Ability to handle hundreds of nmap files simultaneously
+* Automatically locate nmap files when provided with a directory (and -r recurse flag)
+* Ability to filter nmap output by services, ports and/or hosts/CIDR ranges
+* Show open ports matching filter
+* Show unique ports for specified filter
+* View single host details
+* Ability to create new nessus policy for hosts/ports currently matching filter

 ## Help Output
 Help output for nmap-parse: